 Is menstruating still necessary?
-It’s also possible to delete your periods.
+It’s also possible to delete your periods with hormonal contraception.
 A lot of women do this, sometimes even without knowing.
 Here’s how.

 When using hormonal contraception (the contraceptive pill, vaginal ring, contraceptive plasters, injectable contraception or intrauterine contraception), you don’t actually menstruate anymore.
 Synthetic hormones, like levonorgestrel in the Mirena-IUD and progestin in the contraceptive pill, suppress the growth of the endometrium (uterus lining), resulting in hardly any or no periods at all.